Nissan Juke Review 2025: Price, specs & boot space

 Things are better in the front.
 You sit high up (not to be taken granted in a compact SUV, see the Skoda Kamiq’s hatchback-like driving position), while there’s plenty of adjustment in the seats and steering wheel.
 Unfortunately, adjustable lumbar support isn’t available with the Nissan Juke, but we’ve found the seats to be fairly supportive over long journeys.
 The boot can carry up to 422 litres of luggage, which compares well against the SEAT Arona (400 litres) and the 455 litres you get in the Renault Captur.

-Most Nissan Jukes come with an 8.0-inch infotainment system, which also comes with navigation on higher-spec models.
+Most Nissan Jukes come with either a 12-inch or eight-inch infotainment system depending on their age, which also comes with navigation on higher-spec models.
 This is an easy system to use, although its graphics aren’t as sharp as you’d find in the Skoda Kamiq or Volkswagen T-Roc.
 Apple CarPlay and Android Auto are standard, though, which is useful.

 While the old Nissan Juke's interior offered a catalogue of hard plastics, the only hard materials you'll find in the new one are on the tops of the doors and in the lower reaches of the cabin – hardly unheard of at this price point.
 The main sections of the Juke's dashboard, though, are made from expensive-feeling squidgy materials.